Norges Bank Investment Management CEO job description

 3. Responsible investment management and active ownership

 Norges Bank’s responsible investment management and active ownership shall underpin the overall objective of ensuring a high long-term return after costs.
 The Chief Executive Officer shall incorporate responsible investment considerations into investment management activities and shall exercise ownership rights on behalf of the Fund and portfolios managed by NBIM.
 This includes:

 - Exercise ownership rights in line with the Executive Board's principles for responsible investment;

 - Contribute to the development of good international practice in the field of responsible investment and corporate governance;

-- Decide internal guidelines to support the integration of social, environmental and corporate governance issues into the investment management process
+- Establish internal guidelines to support the integration of social, environmental and corporate governance issues into the investment management process;

 - Manage the exclusions of companies from the Fund in line with the Executive Board’s decisions;

 - Maintain contact with similar funds and other institutions and represent a centre of expertise in the fields of responsible investment and active ownership within the framework of the Executive Board’s guidelines for the Bank’s work on international standards relating to responsible investments;